 Recommended for students sitting AMEB exams, who struggle with aural components, or simply those who would like to further train their musical ear.
 Note reading and notation abilities are required to enrol in this workshop.

 Please note that the same lesson policy applies to workshops, including payment and enrolment.
 Payments are taken at the time of booking and are non-refundable.

 For more info on our policies, please refer to our Enrolments + Fees page.

 Please contact us for more info, workshop dates, or to register interest for upcoming workshops.

 Faculty of Music Annual Concert

 Every year, the Faculty of Music holds an annual concert in late October.
-For the last two years, the concert has been held at the Church of All Nations, just a short stroll from the studio in Carlton.
 The concert provides students of all ages and abilities with a performance opportunity, in front of the welcoming and supportive community that stems from the students at the Faculty.
 All students of the Faculty are invited to perform a selection of pieces, ranging from beginner to advanced, classical to contemporary, solo to duet.

 Tune into this page for more info as it is released.